 Classification parameters are those parameters that define what a product is, as opposed to how it performs.
 While COBie represents a standardised schema for technical properties the following schemas should be adopted when it comes to product/system classification:

 When authoring a BIM object, it is important to classify the product.
 For UK content the BIM object should be classified in lines with Uniclass2015 Table L-Products or Table G-Systems.
 A desk with a drawer may be classified as a Computer Desk and assigned the Uniclass code Pr_40_50_21_17.
 This makes grouping objects easy when project information becomes overwhelming or requires scheduling or analysis during a project.

 Industry Foundation Class (IFC)

-IFC is a platform-neutral format that BIM models can be exported to, it is not controlled by a single vendor in the same way that the software used to make the model is, and while IFC format does not offer all of the same features accessible from working with a BIM object in native format it is often a project deliverable that contractors must output during a project.
+IFC is a platform-neutral format that BIM models can be exported to.
+It is not controlled by a single vendor in the same way that the software used to make the model is.
+Whilst IFC format does not offer all of the same features accessible from working with a BIM object in native format it is often a project deliverable that contractors must output during a project.